33 Reasons Why Being Single In Your 30s Is the Best Thing Ever

 You Don’t Have to Split Up Holidays

-Assuming you enjoy spending time with your family, being single means you get to spend every holiday with them without ever having to compromise.
+Assuming you enjoy spending time with your family, being single at 30 means you get to spend every holiday with them without ever having to compromise.
 Ask any married person—this is a big deal.

 You’re Just Starting The Happiest Years of Your Life